aaronkaplan/intelmq/docs/proposal.md

 Having two runtime configurations as mentioned before is important to scenarios such as:

+### Scenario 1 - botnet start command after bot configuration was manually removed

+Please note that this scenario is using botnet commands, therefore, it's crutial to have a good understand about botnet concept.
+Also, every single mentioned to "bots", except mentioned explicity, means bots which are part of the botnet.

 1. Admin execute the command to start the botnet.
 In this case there are 10 bots configured as `botnet: True`.
 2. Admin accidentally remove manually a bot with `bot_id: my-bot-1` from admin runtime configuration without stopping it previously.
 3. Admin add manually a new bot with `bot_id: my-bot-2` to admin runtime configuration.
 4. Admin execute the command to start the botnet which will do the following:
  1. do nothing to the bots which were already started in the first execution of the command to start the botnet
- 2. start normally the `bot_id: my-bot-2` and intelmqctl will update the internal runtime configuration accordingly.
+ 2. execute start command following normal procedure to the `bot_id: my-bot-2` and intelmqctl will update the internal runtime configuration accordingly.
- 3. will let the `bot_id: my-bot-1` running but will also add the configuration stored in internal runtime configuration to the admin runtime configuration in order to prevent possible loss of bot configuration by this user mistake.
+ 3. keep the bot with `bot_id: my-bot-1` running but will also add the configuration stored in internal runtime configuration to the admin runtime configuration in order to prevent possible loss of bot configuration by this user mistake (not following the correct procedure).
- 4. will log a warning message providing information to the admin explaining the situation: "intelmqctl detected that bot my-bot-1 is still running but has been removed from user runtime configuration. intelmqctl added it to the user runtime configuration.
+ 4. log a warning message providing information to the admin explaining the situation: "intelmqctl detected that bot my-bot-1 is still running but has been removed from user runtime configuration. intelmqctl added it to the user runtime configuration.
 Please first stop the bot, and remove it afterwards.".

+The **correct procedure** is stop bot first and then remove bot configuration from admin runtime configuration.

+### Scenario 2 - botnet stop command after bot configuration was manually removed

+Please note that this scenario is using botnet commands, therefore, it's crutial to have a good understand about botnet concept.
+Also, every single mentioned to "bots", except mentioned explicity, means bots which are part of the botnet.

+1. Admin execute the command to start the botnet.
+In this case there are 10 bots configured as `botnet: True`.
+2. Admin accidentally remove manually a bot with `bot_id: my-bot-1` from admin runtime configuration without stopping it previously.
+3. Admin execute the command stop one of the bots with `bot_id: my-bot-2` already configured bot in runtime configuration.
+5. Admin add manually a completely new configuration bot with `bot_id: my-bot-3` to admin runtime configuration.
+6. Admin execute the command to stop the botnet which will do the following:
+ 1. do nothing to the bots which were already stopped, in this specific scenario, nothing will perform to the bot with `bot_id: my-bot-2`
+ 2. do nothing to the bots which never started, in this specific scenario, nothing will perform to the new bot with `bot_id: my-bot-3` which was only added to the admin runtime configuration steps before.
+ 2. execute stop command following normal procedure to all configured bots on admin runtime configuration which are still running, in this scenario, this action will not be applicable to the bots: `bot_id: my-bot-1`, `bot_id: my-bot-2` and `bot_id: my-bot-3`.
+ 3. execute stop command to the bot `bot_id: my-bot-1` and also add the configuration stored in internal runtime configuration to the admin runtime configuration in order to prevent possible loss of bot configuration by this user mistake (not following the correct procedure).
+ 4. log a warning message providing information to the admin explaining the situation: "intelmqctl detected that bot my-bot-1 is was running but has been removed from user runtime configuration. intelmqctl stopped it and added it to the admin runtime configuration.
+Please first stop the bot, and remove it afterwards.".

-The correct procedure is stop bot first and then remove bot configuration from admin runtime configuration.
+The **correct procedure** is stop bot first and then remove bot configuration from admin runtime configuration.

 **Note:** as mentioned on this section, in order to keep track of bots that are running and their configurations, `intelmqctl` will always keep a currently running state version of admin runtime configuration which is always generated after every `intelmqctl` action command such as `start`, `stop`, etc. However, from an user perspective, there is no need to be aware of this because is just an internal file used by intelmqctl to manage the system and every time it requires action will ask the user.